-- ✓ Talk to your Advisor about your courses (no less than 44 credits and must include PBHL 7560, and PBHL 7800). - ✓ Make sure Internship (PBHL 7560) requirements have been fulfilled.
-Talk to Jacquelyn Hughes if you have questions or concerns (jacquelyn.hughes@uga.edu). - ✓ Talk to your Adviser about your capstone.
-Find a Primary Reader.
-Register with Mumbi Anderson for PBHL 7800.
+- ✓ Talk to your Advisor about your courses (no less than 44 credits and must include PBHL 7460,PBHL 7560, and PBHL 7660). - ✓ Make sure APE (PBHL 7660) field requirements have been fulfilled.
+Talk to Margaret McCallister if you have questions or concerns (mpmccallister@uga.edu). - ✓ Talk to your Adviser about your ILE e-Portfolio & e-Poster requirements for the final semester.
 Formalize submission dates for drafts and all final documents.